 Jacqueline and her husband Joseph moved onto their biodynamic farm in southwest Washington in 2001 and she got her first hives soon after.
 She attended conventional bee school and immediately knew there must be a different way to care for bees that is more respectful, more compassionate, more like the way feral bees live.
 A few years later she began teaching this bee-centric approach in her classes, blending natural beekeeping and bee-driven insights into the nature of bees.

 She speaks and teaches about bees at events including the Organic Beekeepers Conference, NW Permaculture, Women’s Permaculture Conference, Women in Agriculture.
-She’s written magazine articles for Natural Bee Husbandry, Biodynamics, Lilipoh, Home Orchard Society, Living in the Northwest, a chapter for the Queen of the Sun book, and appeared as the gentle swarm-mover in the documentary “Queen of the Sun.”
-In 2013 she was invited by the Dominican Republic to work with rural beekeepers to help them learn organic and biodynamic methods to care for their bees.
+She’s written magazine articles for Natural Bee Husbandry, Biodynamics, Lilipoh, Home Orchard Society, Living in the Northwest, a chapter for the Queen of the Sun book.
+She appears in three documentaries: “Queen of the Sun,” “Dancing with Thoreau,” and the French film, “Abeilles: La Voix des Ruches.”
+Through the USDA, she worked with rural farmers and beekeepers in Dominican Republic using historic methods of respectful beekeeping.
+She speaks at international agricultural conferences throughout Europe.

 In her life-before-bees. she founded a holistic health center and a women’s crisis center.
 For a dozen years she was on faculty for a Structural Integration school.
 In 2003 she and her husband Joseph started a school of Equine Structural Integration.